-Cold weather can take a great toll on your vehicle, especially because the fluids that keep it running risk thickening and freezing.
-The cold makes it more difficult for these fluids to lubricate your car and protect its components from damage.
+Winter weather can take a great toll on your vehicle, especially because the fluids that keep it running are at risk of thickening and freezing in the cold.
+Low temperatures make it more difficult for the fluids to lubricate your car and protect its components from damage.

-A car block heater—also frequently called an engine block heater—prevents fluid thickening.
+An engine block heater—also known as a car block heater—prevents engine fluids from thickening.
 It keeps your engine warm so the liquids can maintain their consistency, even when the temperature outside drops well below freezing.
-This device eases the strain that cold starts put on your vehicle’s engine by warming it up before you start the car and reduces premature wear by helping the engine stay lubricated.
+Engine block heaters ease the strain that cold starts have on your vehicle’s engine by warming it up before you start the car, and they reduce premature wear by helping the engine stay lubricated.

 Types of Engine Block Heaters

-Originally, engine block heaters were literal block heaters that were typically bolted onto the engine block or used in place of a freeze plug to keep the engine warm.
-Now, drivers have more block heater options to choose from.
+Originally, engine block heaters were literal block heaters that were bolted onto the engine block or used in place of a freeze plug to keep the engine warm.
+Now, drivers have more block heater alternatives to choose from.

 Dipstick Heater